ropensci/chopin/README.md

 ![](https://i.imgur.com/fgOvOff.png)<!-- -->

-## Parallelize geospatial computations using intrinsic data hierarchy: `chopin::distribute_process_hierarchy`
+## Parallelize geospatial computations using intrinsic data hierarchy: `chopin::par_hierarchy`
 - In real world datasets, we usually have nested/exhaustive hierarchies.
 For example, land is organized by administrative/jurisdictional borders where multiple levels exist.
 In the U.S. context, a state consists of several counties, counties are split into census tracts, and they have a group of block groups.
-- `chopin::distribute_process_hierarchy` leverages such hierarchies to parallelize geospatial operations, which means that a group of lower-level geographic units in a higher-level geography is assigned to a process.
+- `chopin::par_hierarchy` leverages such hierarchies to parallelize geospatial operations, which means that a group of lower-level geographic units in a higher-level geography is assigned to a process.
 - A demonstration below shows that census tracts are grouped by their counties then each county will be processed in a CPU thread.
 ``` r
 nc_county <- file.path("../testdata/nc_hierarchy.gpkg")